vishal210893/kubevela.github.io/blog/2025-12-20-state-of-kubevela-2025.md

 ### Community Meetings

-Our weekly community meetings continue to be a highlight.
-Every week, we showcase new features, review upcoming milestones, and engage in Q&A. If you haven't joined one, we'd love to see you there.
+Our monthly community meetings continue to be a highlight.
+Each month, we showcase new features, review upcoming milestones, and engage in Q&A. If you haven't joined one, we'd love to see you there.
 Check our [community calendar](https://github.com/kubevela/community#community-meetings) for details.

 ### CNCF Incubation